What is an edge server?

 STL Partners defines the device edge as either edge compute residing on the end-device (e.g. a smart camera) or a separate small device attached to the end-device.
 One example of this is for asset monitoring; manufacturers are attaching small edge nodes to their customers’ assets to be able to monitor the condition and use the analytics to provide new services.
 The edge nodes are less likely to be ‘servers’ per se, but take the form of a small computer or simply be additional processing hardware installed on the end-device.

-Key trends in edge hardware
+Key trends related to edge computing servers

 The nature of edge servers is evolving.
 Some of the trends we are seeing, particularly in data centre servers, may extend into edge servers, whereas others are still open questions.